sudheer-meka/suffix_tree/README.md

     tree.longest_common_substring
     => "an"

-To get the longest common substring from at least 2 strings
+To get the longest common substring from at least k strings

     tree.longest_common_substring(2)
     => "sand" # from the first 2 strings